raphaeldiscky/go-bank/README.md

 - ✅ Testing with `testify` for assertions and `gomock` for mocking
 - ✅ Containerized deployment with `Docker` and `docker-compose`
 - ✅ Deploying to production environments using `Kubernetes` on `AWS EKS`
+- ✅ Automatic SSL/TLS certificate management with `cert-manager` and `Let's Encrypt`
 - ✅ CI/CD pipeline with `GitHub Actions`

 ## Technologies - Libraries 🛠️